daos-stack/daos/utils/debug/README-gdb.md

                 |                                |
 </pre>

-The `rbp` register is then used for retrieving the adress of the buffer from stack and pass it to the `free()` function through the `rdi` register.
+The `rbp` register is then used for retrieving the address of the buffer from stack and pass it to the `free()` function through the `rdi` register.

 ```